Table of Contents

 W-shaped models extend U-shaped logic by adding opportunity creation as a third major milestone, typically distributing credit as 30% first touch, 30% MQL creation, 30% opportunity creation, and 10% across remaining touchpoints.

-Best For: Revenue operations teams tracking marketing’s impact on sales-qualified pipeline
+Best For: Revenue operations teams tracking marketing’s impact on sales-qualified pipeline generation

 Limitations: May over-emphasize formal stage transitions while missing nurturing activities